procore-oss/blueprinter/README.md

 ### Custom formatting for dates and times
 To define a custom format for a Date or DateTime field, include the option `datetime_format`.
-This field option can be either a string representing the associated `strptime` format, or a Proc which receives the original Date/DateTime object and returns the formatted value.
+This global or field-level option can be either a string representing the associated `strptime` format, or a Proc which receives the original Date/DateTime object and returns the formatted value.
 When using a Proc, it is the Proc's responsibility to handle any errors in formatting.